 The dead spots in your lawn will need to be seeded to produce new growth.
 A mix of perennial rye and blue grass works well in most parts of Ontario.

-1. Lightly spread seed in the newly prepared bare areas, but also take a look at the overall lawn.
+To start reseeding your lawn, lightly spread seed in the newly prepared bare areas, but also take a look at the overall lawn.
 If the grass seems thin or sparse, you may want to overseed everywhere.
 Blue grass takes about 28 days to germinate, so you’ll have to be patient.

-3. Then, gradually reduce how often you water.
+Once the seeds have germinated, gradually reduce how often you water.
 Established lawns do better with a few deep waterings instead of more frequent, quick watering.